yairgd/yairgd.github.io/content/post/kalman_filter_and_stat_arbitrage.md

 menu : "no-main"
 ---
-Pairs trading is type of cointegration approch to statistcal arbitrage trading strategy in which usually a pair of stocks are traded in a market-neutral strategy, i.e. it doesn’t matter whether the market is trending upwards or downwards, the two open positions for each stock hedge against each other.
+Pair trading is a type of cointegration approach to statistical arbitrage trading strategy in which usually a pair of stocks are traded in a market-neutral strategy, i.e. it doesn’t matter whether the market is trending upwards or downwards, the two open positions for each stock hedge against each other.
 The key challenges in pairs trading are to:
 * Choose a pair which will give you good statistical arbitrage opportunities over time
 * Choose the entry/exit points

-One of the challenges with the pair tragding is that cointegration relationships are seldom static. m In this post will use Kalman filter for statistical Arbitrage with sythesied data and will present imlemenation ok kalman filter.
+One of the challenges with the pair trading is that cointegration relationships are seldom static. m In this post will use Kalman filter for statistical Arbitrage with synthesized data and will present implementation ok Kalman filter.

 ## data sythesis